-The Salvation Army North Port - This non-profit from time to time will be able to provide limited financial assistance.
+The Salvation Army Sarasota County as well as Venice or North Port - This non-profit from time to time will be able to provide limited financial assistance.
 They may have funds they can distribute to people with children to help them pay rent.
-In addition, some funding may be available to help pay mortgage.
+In addition, some funding may be available to help pay a mortgage, water or utility bills.
 Applicants must show the ability to make future payments, as this is not a charity program.
-North Port Florida.
-(941) 240-5108

-The Salvation Army has another branch in Sarasota Florida.
-The location is in Venice (phone 941) 484-6227) and this branch has some of the same rent and housing programs as mentioned above.
-The Salvation Army centers also offer other support, such as basic needs (food, clothing), holiday meals, gifts, and housing.
+The Salvation Army has multiple branches in Sarasota Florida.
+The location is in Venice (phone 941) 484-6227) as well as North Port Florida (phone (941) 240-5108) and this branch has some of the same rent and housing programs as mentioned above.
+The Salvation Army centers also offer other support, such as basic needs (food, clothing), holiday meals, gifts, back to school supply giveaways and housing.
 Continue with Sarasota County Salvation Army programs.

 Caritas provides financial help up to once per year with utility bills.
 Qualified applicants can receive assistance with paying utility bills such as electric, cooling, water, and more.
 1651 22nd St .Sarasota Florida.